 This trail links the Cottonwood Creek and Freestone Creek drainages and is part of the "North by Northwest" crossing of the lower reaches of the Boise Front.
 This trail should be avoided during winter months unless the temperature is below freezing as it is comprised of heavy clay soils that damage easily when muddy.

 This trail is part of the connection between Military and Hulls Gulch Reserves.
-This combined with the northerly section, Red Fox Trail, is also part of the "North by Northwest" crossing of the lower Boise Front.
+This combined with the Kestrel and Red Fox Trails, is also part of the "North by Northwest" crossing of the lower Boise Front.
 Please stay on the trail since it crosses through a rare plant area.

-Trailhead Parking: Please park only in the following designated areas
+Please park only in the following designated areas.